 How often should I water my garden or landscape?

-We recommend watering established landscapes twice a week rather than every day.
-Your goal is to water less often and deeply so your soil is moist several inches down.
-This will help roots grow deeper, resulting in more water-efficient, drought-tolerant plants.
-Newer plantings, vegetables, and potted plants may need more frequent watering.
+We recommend watering established landscapes on average twice a week rather than every day.
+Your goal is to water less often and deeply so that your soil is damp several inches down.
+This will help roots grow deeper, resulting in more water–efficient, drought–tolerant plants.
+Newer plantings, vegetables, and potted plants are likely to need more frequent watering.